lucky123485/Documentation/Cucumber.md

     Install the extension.

-* 2. Create a New Feature File:
+* 2. Create a New Feature File

     In your Visual Studio Code workspace, create a new feature file with the .feature extension (e.g., my.feature).
 You can do this by right-clicking on your project directory and selecting New File.
 * 3. Write Gherkin Scenarios: